 This Practice Note gives an overview of the law and practice affecting the agricultural tenants right to buy arising under the Part 2 of the Agricultural Holdings (Scotland) Act 2003 and the changes that will be brought about when the relevant provisions of the Land Reform (Scotland) Act 2016 come into effect.
 The distinction between the agricultural right to buy and the crofting community right to buy and the rights to buy to which individual croft tenants are entitled, are discussed.

 This Practice Note explains the improvements amnesty for certain types of improvements carried out in the past by tenants on let farms in Scotland, but not properly documented at the time.
 The amnesty allows tenants to apply to have such improvements legally recognised for potential compensation from the landlord at termination of the tenancy.
 It originally expired on 12 June 2020, after being open for three years from 13 June 2017 but is extended to 12 December 2020.
+The agricultural tenants’ improvements amnesty ended on the 13 December 2020.

 This Practice Note explains the important difference between agricultural tenants’ improvements and tenants’ fixtures in agricultural tenancies in Scotland.
 It outlines the landlord and tenant responsibilities and entitlements.